na-na-hi/renget/archive/cloverIdeabin.md

 	4. Click Save

 ***
+A group of guildmembers go out on a normal rescue mission, but one gets injured so badly that they get completely knocked out and wake up back at the guild's infirmary in the middle of the night.
+Oddly, they feel well enough to get up and walk around, but something feels different.
+Everyone except the local ghost type seems to be ignoring them completely!
+Once they take a look back at their bed in the infirmary, they see the problem: Their body is still in that bed!
+They got hit so hard that they must've died!
+Now the new "ghost-type" must find a way to get back into their own body and revive themselves before the guild pronounces them dead and buries the body for good!
+To make things worse, their ghostly form appears to be getting weaker by the hour, and will most likely completely disappear by sunrise.
+How will other guildmembers react to their "death", and who can the "dead" guildmember use to aid them in their attempt at returning to their body?
+Perhaps ghost-types and those with strong aura powers could help...

+***
 The Clover Guild has succeeded in their Federation test, and are now a fully-realized guild!
 Naturally, this means it's time for a celebration.
 Drinks and games abound, not to mention tipsiness as the night progresses.
 Likely far too difficult for just one person to write, due to so many other characters+writing them drunk.
 Maybe a 3-person colab kind of deal could make this work out?